The James C. and Caroline Kautz Chair in Political Economy

 Current Kautz Chair: David Brasington

 Professor Brasington used to enjoy weightlifting and traveling to Spain, which he has visited nine times.
-But now, as a single parent of twin toddlers, Professor Brasington has adventures of a different type.
+But now, as a single parent of three children, Professor Brasington has adventures of a different type.